* This is the Professional Version. *

 Assisted Reproductive Techniques

-Assisted reproductive techniques (ARTs) involve manipulation of sperm and ova in vitro with the goal of producing an embryo.
+Assisted reproductive techniques (ARTs) involve manipulation of sperm and ova or embryos in vitro with the goal of producing a pregnancy.

 Embryo culture: After sperm are added, the oocytes are cultured for about 2 to 5 days.